slcs-jsc/jurassic/README.md

 Running the examples provided in the `projects` directory is a convenient way to verify that the installation was successful.
-Example simulations are provided for three observation geometries:
+Example simulations are provided for three observation geometries.
+The example scripts set the runtime library path for the bundled-library build automatically and use `gnuplot` to generate diagnostic plots:

     # Limb
     cd limb && ./run.sh